Blog

 3. How to share responsibility between different teams

-Solving the Policy Puzzle
+Solving the policy puzzle

 The first problem can be approached in two ways: